Lucas-Maciel/Lucas-Maciel/README.md

 I'm Lucas and currently working with metagenomics at VIB-KU Leuven.

-I also have experience with RNA-Seq, ChIP-SEQ, Genome assembly and other Bioinformatics areas.
+I also have experience with RNA-Seq, ChIP-Seq, Genome assembly and other Bioinformatics areas.
 You can check my list of publications at https://lucas-maciel.github.io/

 My repos so far are private as they are related to my work at companies, but in the future I intend to make them public.
 <!--